BetterWayElectronics/ps4-nor-validator/README.md

 ### Yeah but how often do you update it? ###
 	Not that often, I always forget.

 ### Pro Tips ###
-	Enter an obviously wrong value if there is no 'go back' menu options.
+	Enter an obviously wrong value or press ENTER if there is no 'go back' menu options.
 You can also likely accept Y/N prompts with 1.

 ## TLDR ##